Mark Reynolds (baseball): Draft and minor leagues

-Arizona Diamondbacks
+Arizona Diamondbacks (2007–2010)

 2007 season

 Reynolds made his major league debut on May 16, 2007, against the Colorado Rockies.
 He had been called up from Double-A Mobile when Chad Tracy was placed on the disabled list.
 Reynolds made an instant impact with the Diamondbacks, driving in 14 runs in his first 15 MLB games.

-Reynolds was the latest of a number of players from the Tidewater region of Virginia to make it to the major leagues in recent years, a list that includes David Wright, Ryan Zimmerman, B.J.
-Upton, Justin Upton, and Michael Cuddyer.

 Reynolds ended the season third among National League rookies in strikeouts (129), fourth in runs (62), tied for fourth in triples (4), and tied for sixth in home runs (17).
 He also drove in 62 runs and had a .279 batting average.

 On October 3, 2007, when Arizona faced the Chicago Cubs in the first game of the 2007 National League Division Series, Reynolds' seventh-inning home run off of Cubs reliever Carlos Mármol led the Diamondbacks to a 3–1 victory and a three-game sweep of the division series.
-Reynolds also hit a home run in Game 3 of the 2007 National League Championship Series against the Colorado Rockies.
-The Diamondbacks eventually lost the league championship series to the Rockies in just four games.
+Reynolds also hit a home run in Game 3 of the 2007 National League Championship Series (NLCS).
+The Diamondbacks lost the league championship series to the Rockies in four games.